Book Review: How Far She’s Come

 Book Summary:

-Cheyenne Florian, young and ambitious, has landed her dream job as correspondent for Independent News Network.
+Cheyenne Florian, young and ambitious, has landed her dream job as a correspondent for Independent News Network.
+She’s 24 years old, and on the strength of a few vlogs, she’s recruited for the recently hatched Independent News Network, INN.

 Cheyenne’s struggles at the network actually mirror what this woman went through during her own meteoric rise decades ago.
 And the diary tells her story.